 TicketSmarter’s interactive seating map will help you explore the various racing ticketing options available at each race track.
 Click on the event that you’re interested in and the filter tool will help you breakdown your options by price, section and row.
 You can find the seats and tickets that fit your needs.

 The auto racing season in the United States is kicked off with the Chili Bowl Nationals in January, a midget race on an indoor dirt track that features the top sprint car and midget stars competing against drivers from other disciplines like NASCAR and IndyCar.
-This is followed by Daytona Speedweeks, a series of races that take place in January and February, before culminating with the Daytona 500, which kicks off the NASCAR Cup season.
+This is followed by Daytona Speedweek, a series of races that take place in January and February, before culminating with the Daytona 500, which kicks off the NASCAR Cup season.
 Other crown jewel races on the NASCAR calendar include the Coca-Cola 600 at the Charlotte Motor Speedway, the Brickyard 400 at the Indianapolis Motor Speedway and the Southern 500 at the Darlington Raceway.

 The largest single-day sporting event in the world is the Indianapolis 500 Mile Race.
 More than 300,000 spectators descend upon the 2.5-mile oval every Memorial Day weekend to watch the drivers of the IndyCar Series battle each other at speeds well over 220 miles per hour.
 The NHRA US Nationals at the Lucas Oil Raceway is the premier drag racing event featuring six grueling days of competition during a long Labor Day weekend.
 The Formula 1 World Championship makes one yearly appearance at the Circuit of the Americas to host the United States Grand Prix in the fall, which typically draws more than 250,000 fans over the course of the weekend.

-TicketSmarter’s search bar tool located above can help you find tickets to all of the previously mentioned races, in addition to NASCAR, IndyCar and NHRA events happening near you.
+TicketSmarter’s search bar tool located above can help you find tickets to all the previously mentioned races, in addition to NASCAR, IndyCar and NHRA events happening near you.
 You can search by typing in a series, event name or track name.
-Click on an event and we will show you all available ticketing options for each event.
+Click on an event, and we will show you all available ticketing options for each event.

-Auto racing is a very popular form of sports and waiting to go to the ticket office on race day can mean long lines and miss out on premium seating options.
+Waiting to go to the ticket office on race day can mean long lines and miss out on premium seating options.
 TicketSmarter provides an easy way for race fans to get their tickets in advance without missing a lap on the track.
 Motor racing ticket prices fluctuate, with research showing that the best pricing is typically three to seven days before a race.
 However, waiting until the last minute may not guarantee a drop in the ticket price.
 If you see the perfect set of tickets, it is best to act quickly before they are gone.